-Three courses, for a total of 9 credits, provide formal training.
+There are three required courses for a total of 9 credits that provide formal training: BIOL 553 and 2 other courses which are offered in alternate years.
 Field trips and transdisciplinary approaches are structuring elements of these courses.

-In addition, hands-on experience in an internship setting is gained through the "Research in Panama" course (ENVR 451, 6 credits), an independent studies project organized around multidisciplinary environmental issues.
-The nature of these projects centres on practical environmental problems/questions important for Panama.
+Hands-on experience in an internship setting is gained through the "Research in Panama" course ENVR 451 (6 credits).
+It consists of an independent studies project organized around multidisciplinary environmental issues.
+The nature of the project centres on practical environmental problems and questions important for Panama.
 Students form teams that work with Panamanian institutions (NGO, governmental or research).

 Please note that the courses differ slightly from year to year.